trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 To make this concrete, let's look at the framework provided by Otto Kruse, a psychologist and writing researcher who led the Centre for Academic Writing at the University of Zurich.
 He breaks it down into four distinct buckets:

-1.  **Self-directed and self-aligned thinking:** This refers to metacognitive abilities—thinking about your thinking.
+1.  **Self-directed and self-aligned thinking:** This refers to metacognitive abilities — thinking about your thinking.
 It involves maintaining intellectual autonomy and adhering to quality criteria for your own thoughts.
 2.  **Rational procedure:** This is crucial when things get messy.
 How do you handle ill-defined problems or genuine ignorance?
 You need reflected, methodical thinking, not just guessing.
 3.  **Skeptical thinking:** This is the critical reflection and testing of all knowledge assumptions.
 It implies a high awareness of error and deception.
 You have to assume you could be wrong.
-4.  **Habits of thought:** This treats critical thinking as a personality feature—a careful, deliberate handling of facts and knowledge as a default mode of operation.
+4.  **Habits of thought:** This treats critical thinking as a personality feature — a careful, deliberate handling of facts and knowledge as a default mode of operation.

 While one might not agree with every single point Kruse makes, his positioning of critical thinking as a central educational goal is vital.
 He argues that this is the core of higher education and a service universities provide to society.
 Kruse also dropped a line that is incredibly relevant for us: "Writing is the royal road to learning to think."
 As computer scientists, we write a staggering amount.
 We just happen to write in languages designed to give instructions to machines rather than communicate with humans.
 Despite that difference, the ability to read with deep comprehension (reading skills) correlates strongly with programming performance.